pleo-io/data-engineer-challenge/README.md

 - It should be clear how to run the project from this README.
 If you change things that would alter what is needed to run the project, remember to update this README file to ensure that the steps required to do so are up-to-date.
+Unchanged, we will expect to be able to see you have solved the task by simply running `./rerun.sh`.

 - You may improve and modify *any* part of the project, as long as the ETL service functions to process and move events from sources into a Data Warehouse.